yuly16/scala-native-benchmark/readme.md

 ```

 ## Note
 The script can only be run in linux or WSL.
 The script is tested in WSL.
+We test our code in sbt 1.4.7.